In Philippines, Volcano Is Quieter, But Officials Renew Warnings For People To Leave

 Full story: https://t.co/6XCLqUM6AH pic.twitter.com/X7q4cHykN9

-He said it's been a challenge to catch the abandoned dogs.
+He said it has been a challenge to catch the abandoned dogs.

 "They are shivering in fear," he said, according to Rappler's translation.